-How To Go Van Camping Without Hookups
+Learning How to Go Van Camping is a Process

 Whether you are going van camping for a weekend or it’s a lifestyle, there are some things you can learn from seasoned van lifers.

 According to a recent Outbound Living survey, about 51% of people live in their van full-time and 49% part-time.

 - Establishing a schedule

 When you are designing the layout of your van build for van camping, you need to determine what are must-have features.
 You also need to consider where you are going to be camping (geographically, urban versus country, travel versus stationary), what style of camping you want to do (primitive versus stealth), and your budget.